locborgtus/mic/course/2_c/8_array.md

 ## Exercise

 Continuing from the previous exercise, remove all the duplicate numbers from the array.
 You will need to write a function called `shiftLeft`.
 The function moves every element left by 1 position.
-It should have this declaration:
+Remember that your random numbers should be positive, so use this to help you keep track of empty elements.
+The function should have this declaration:

 ```
 void shiftLeft(int array[], int size, int pos)